davglass/bambu-cli/README.md

     -----------------------------------------------  ------------  ---------------
                                      # of Files: 43                Total: 528.4 MB

 Add `--filter=<foo>` to limit the output.
-You can also pass `--download` to download the single file from the `ftp` server to your local machine.
-Replacing `--download` with `--parse` will parse meta data from the file
+You can also pass `--download` to download all of the files shown from the `ftp` server to your local machine.
+Replacing `--download` with `--parse` will parse meta data from the file.
+Using `--delete` will delete the shown files.

     bambu-cli files [DEVICE ID] --filter "DL-44 Blaster.gco" Name                     Date          Size